Can I claim for a work injury if I was on a zero-hours contract?

 If you are injured at work and you are on a zero-hours contract, you may still be able to claim financial compensation.
 Here's what you need to know.

-What is a zero hours contract?
+What is a zero-hours contract?

-If you are not self-employed, your employment status under a zero hours contract will either be that of a ’worker’, or an employee of the company.
+If you are not self-employed, your employment status under a zero-hours contract will either be that of a ’worker’, or an employee of the company.

-Establishing your status
+Establishing your employment status